acorncache/acorn-cache/README.md

 You should now see ```Rack::AcornCache``` listed in the middleware pipeline when you run `rake middleware`.

-AcornCache has a range of configuration options that can be configured both globally and on a page-to-page basis.
+AcornCache has a range of configuration options that can be configured both globally and on a page-by-page basis.
 Create an initializer:

 ```
 config/initializers/acorn_cache.rb